How to Paint a Climbing Wall

 Step #3 Seal with Satin Varathane Floor Finish Water-Based

-Almost every paint that is used for climbing walls will remain tacky for days, even weeks.
+Almost every paint that is used for climbing walls will remain tacky for days or even weeks.
 The Epoxy paint that many commercial gyms and panels use is the exception.
-That's bad because the pressure of the climbing hold to the wall can make the hold stick.
-When we say "stick," we really mean adhere.
+That's bad because the pressure of the climbing hold to the wall can make the holds stick/adhere to the wall.
 To avoid this problem, use Varathane Clear Satin Water-Based Floor Polyurethane High Traffic Formula.

 Step #4 Expert Tips For Outdoor Climbing Wall Panels

 Wood absorbs water.
 So on any outdoor climbing wall, keeping rain and snow off of it is best.
-If you can build a roof over the climbing wall, this is your best option.
-And yes, we get it; who has money to build a roof on top of an already expensive climbing wall?
+The best option is to build a roof over the climbing wall.
+It may be a little more expensive but in the long run, it will help protect the holds.

 These tips are for the exposed panel.

-1. Prime front, back, and sides of the panel.
+1. Prime the front, back, and sides of the panel.
 Painting all sides helps too.

 2. Once you have painted all the panels and sealed them with a floor finish, it's time to drill out the T-nuts.
 Once all of your T-nut holes are drilled, you can take the time to seal all the holes with the floor finish.
 We roll the floor finish sealer and then take a small brush and seal the holes.